otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-The service responds with a "No Prekey-Ensembles on Storage Message" if there
+The service responds with a "No Prekey-Ensembles in Storage Message" if there
-are no Prekey Ensembles's values on storage:
+are no Prekey Ensembles's values in storage:

 ```
   <message